hungryengineer/The-Weekender/IDP/backstage/README.md

 # Scaffold Backstage

-npx @backstage/create-app@latest
-cd my-backstage-app # your app name yarn dev http://localhost:3000 or if using a cloud server, <public-ip-of-server>:3000
+npx @backstage/create-app@latest : fill in the prompts for app name cd <my-backstage-app-name> # your app name yarn dev http://localhost:3000 or if using a cloud server, <public-ip-of-server>:3000 If 404 is displayed on opening the webpage, then make changes in app-config.yaml and add the DNS name of your webserver in the baseURL section
 ![alt text](image-1.png)

+**BUG: if yarn install is stuck indefinitely, use npx @backstage/create-app@latest --skip-install then navigate to the app folder and run yarn install manually

 # General folder structure:
 app